 Members of the Teacher Retirement Plan are eligible to retire at age 65 with 5 years of service credit or pursuant to the rule of 90 in which the member's age and service credit total 90.
-Members are entitled to receive unreduced service retirement benefits, which are determined by a formula using the member's highest five consecutive year average compensation and the member's years of service credit.
+Benefits are determined by a formula using the member's highest five consecutive year average compensation and the member's years of service credit.
+A reduced early retirement benefit is available at age 60 and vested pursuant to the rule of 80.
+Members are vested with five years of service credit.
 Service related disability benefits are provided regardless of length of service.
 Five years of service is required for non-service related disability eligibility.
 The service related and non-service related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
 A variety of death benefits are available under various eligibility criteria.
 Member and beneficiary annuitants are entitled to automatic cost of living adjustments (COLAs) after retirement.
-A COLA is granted each July for annuitants retired prior to the 2nd of July of the previous year.
+A COLA is granted each July for annuitants retired prior to the July 2 of the previous year.
 The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3 percent, and applied to the current benefit.
 No COLA is granted if the change in the CPI is less than one-half percent.
 A one percent COLA is granted if the CPI change is between one-half percent and one percent.
 A member who leaves employment may withdraw their employee contributions, plus any accumulated interest.

-Under the Teacher Retirement Plan, benefit terms and conditions, including COLA, can be adjusted on a prospective basis.
+Under the Teachers Legacy Pension Plan and Teachers Retirement Plan, benefit terms and conditions, including COLA, can be adjusted on a prospective basis.
 Moreover, there are defined cost controls and unfunded liability controls that provide for the adjustment of benefit terms and conditions on an automatic basis.